V-Cent/TTE/docs/STYLING.md

 Markdown is a lightweight markup language that was chosen to keep track of game specific documents and pages like this one.
 The main objective of markdown in this project is for pages to be easy for any reader to read and contribute while also being possible to use the same data for the browser.

-The format of Markdown used is GFM (Github Flavored Markdown) due to it being modern (having multiple useful features) and easy to check on the github repository.
+The format of Markdown used is a subset of GFM (Github Flavored Markdown).
+Most effects should be able to be shown on Github's parser to check files if the website is offline.
 Most of the original Markdown syntax also work on GFM and multiple guides are available online for both.

 Here we will discuss how to use GFM for the TTE project and how to format pages to keep the same format for games down the line.

-TTE itself also has unique features such as automatic Table of Contents, emojis (:joy:), math and custom directives (from commonmark, another markdown format).

-For example, the next heading will start the Table of Contents (TOC) for this whole document.
-We will create a heading with the text "Table of Contents" and all further headings (that are of the same level or higher than the TOC heading -- more on this later) will automatically be linked by the TOC.
-TTE also obtains headings from inside custom directives.
-The TOC heading is instantly followed by the heading of the next section, and has no text.

-## Table of Contents

 ## Text

 Text in GFM does not need any special formatting.
 The only specific rule is that line breaks are only considered when at least one line is blank between paragraphs.
-You can also end the previous line with two empty spaces for the same effect (not recommended).
+While you can also create a new line by having the previous line in two spaces, this is not recommended.
+Not only will it break styling in TTE, it will also make certain syntaxes fail.

+Feel free to use new lines sparingly to make the text easier to read.
+They should also be used any time you want to use a special effect such as spoiler tages, colored text or tagging.

 ### Text Decorations

 You can also decorate your text with **bold** (text between double asterisks or underscores) and _italics_ (text between single asterisk or underscore).
 You can also mix __*both*__.

-Strikethrough can be used by using ~one~ or ~~two~~ tildes.
+Strikethrough can be used by using ~~two~~ tildes.

 ## Headings

 Headings can be defined by starting the line with a hashtag (#).
 In TTE we use the first heading (#) for the game title.
 The second and third (## and ###) as sub-titles.
 And the fourth (####) as tech and glitch definitions.

-TOC will only list headings of the same level or higher than itself.
-For example, if your TOC is set as heading two (##) it will only fill itself with heading two or above entries (##, ###, ####...).
+Heading should not have any special characters such as colons, quotes or exclamation marks.
+They should also not be used inside quote blocks.

 ## Ordered and Unordered Lists